Drop Foot: Causes and How Ankle Braces Can Help

 Spinal Cord Injury:

-Damage to the spinal cord can disrupt the nerves that control foot movement, leading to foot drop.
+Damage to the spinal cord can disrupt the nerves that control foot movement.

 Drop Foot Brace